pyveci/supertask/README.md

 export ST_STORE_ADDRESS=crate://crate@localhost
 ```

-The default full qualified table name is `"ext"."jobs"`.
+The default full qualified table name is `"supertask"."jobs"`.
 It can be defined
 by using the `--store-schema-name` and `--store-table-name` command-line
 options, or by adjusting the `ST_STORE_SCHEMA_NAME` and `ST_STORE_TABLE_NAME`
 environment variables.